Carlos-Briceno/HTML-CSS-Projects/README.md

      In these assignments I used HTML, CSS and JavaScript.

 # Basic HTML and CSS
-  $In this folder is where i learned how to create basic websites using HTML and CSS.
+    In this folder is where i learned how to create basic websites using HTML and CSS.

-#
+# Basic HTML and JavaScript
+    In this folder I learned how to create basic websites using HTML and JavaScript.